A formalization of convex polyhedra based on the simplex method: Polyhedra, Linear Programming and Duality

 where \C$invmx Q$ returns the inverse of the matrix \C$Q$.
 From this, we can define the type of feasible bases:

-\subsubsection{Reduced Costs.}
+\subsection{Reduced Costs}

-The simplex method stops when the current feasible basic point is an optimal solution of $\LP(A,b,c)$.
-This is determined thanks to the so-called \emph{reduced cost vector}.
-The reduced cost vector associated with the basis $I$ is defined as $u \coloneqq\transinv{A_I} c$, where $\transinv{A_I}$ denotes the inverse of the transpose matrix of $A_I$.
+As mentioned above, the simplex method iterates over the feasible bases until reaching one corresponding to an optimal solution or concluding that the optimal value is $-\infty$.
+This stopping criterion is determined using the so-called \emph{reduced cost vector}.
+The reduced cost vector associated with the basis $I$ is defined as $u^I \coloneqq\transinv{A_I} c$, where $\transinv{A_I}$ denotes the inverse of the transpose matrix of $A_I$.
 On the \Coq{} side, assuming \C$c$ is a variable of type \C$'cV_n$, this leads to:

 where \C$Q^T$ stands for the transpose of the matrix \C$Q$.
-When $u \geq 0$ and $I$ is feasible, the associated basic point is optimal:
+When $u^I \geq 0$ and $I$ is feasible, the associated basic point is optimal: